 - Are there home improvement guidelines and regulations?

-- What is the landscaping and/or holiday decoration restrictions?
+- What are the landscaping and/or holiday decoration restrictions?

 - Are there noise compliant policies

 - Are there home maintenance standards?